Office: Hoyle H29

 More Info (Internal)

-I am a third year PhD student, working with Mark Wyatt and Grant Kennedy.
+I am a forth year PhD student, working with Mark Wyatt and Grant Kennedy.
 My research focuses on the orbits of extrasolar planets and the dynamics of planetary systems.

 One aspect of my work is modelling interactions between planets and debris discs (the latter describing regions of sub-planet sized material orbiting a star, akin to the Asteroid and Kuiper belts in our Solar System).
 Features have been observed in some extrasolar debris discs which hint at the presence of unseen planets; I research the general imprints of perturbing planets on such discs and, in some cases, infer the orbits of unseen planets from specific disc observations.
 I particularly focus on highly eccentric and/or inclined planets, regimes which were previously under-studied in the literature.